-C.1.
+B.1.
 BYZANTINE-ATTACKS

 A very popular (and simple) federated learning technique to combine the model vectors is to simply take their average.
 Obviously, when a single Byzantine node transmits a model with extremely low or high values, the average significantly changes, and the model become worthless.
-Such an attack is easy to detect, but there are many more sophisticated attacks that, even with a single Byzantine attacker, can considerably reduce the model's performance and are much more difficult to detect[14].
+Such an attack is easy to detect, but there are many more sophisticated attacks that, even with a single Byzantine attacker, can considerably reduce the model's performance and are much more difficult to detect[12].

-Byzantine attacks can be classified into data poisoning or model poisoning attacks, and untargeted or targeted attacks as shown in Table C.1.
+Byzantine attacks can be classified into data poisoning or model poisoning attacks, and untargeted or targeted attacks as shown in Table B.1.

-Untargeted Data poisoning [15-20]
+Untargeted Data poisoning [13-18]

-Model poisoning [21, 22]
+Model poisoning [ 19 , 20 ]

-Targeted Data poisoning [16, 19, 23-31]
+Targeted Data poisoning [14, 17, 21-29]

-Model poisoning [30, 32-37]
+Model poisoning [28, 30-35]

-Table C.1: Classification of attacks
+Table B.1: Classification of attacks

-C.1.1.
+B.1.1.
 DATA POISONING VS MODEL POISONING ATTACKS

-Data poisoning attacks such as [15-20, 23-31] train the model with dirty samples to subvert the performance of the learned model to such an extent that the model becomes worthless.
-They were introduced by Gu et al. [24] to destroy support vector machines and later extended to many other ML algorithms including neural networks.
-The most popular data poisoning attack is a label-flip attack, where the labels of two or more classes are changed [16, 19, 32].
+Data poisoning attacks such as [13-18, 21-29] train the model with dirty samples to subvert the performance of the learned model to such an extent that the model becomes worthless.
+They were introduced by Gu et al. [22] to attack support vector machines and later extended to many other ML algorithms including neural networks.
+The most popular data poisoning attack is a label-flip attack, where the labels of two or more classes are changed [14, 17, 30].
 One might think that sending completely random numbers would also be an effective attack.
-However, because the mean of completely random numbers is 0, the network will still converge when the standard deviation is not too extreme [38] (in fact, adding noise to the parameters is a popular method called differential privacy that is used to improve the user's privacy[39-41]).
+However, because the mean of completely random numbers is 0, the network will still converge when the standard deviation is not too extreme [36] (in fact, adding noise to the parameters is a popular method called differential privacy that is used to improve the user's privacy[37-39]).

-While data poisoning attacks are based on the manipulation of training data, model poisoning attacks (introduced by [32]) such as [21, 22, 30, 32-37] manipulate the model's parameters before sharing the updated model with other nodes.
-Consequently, every data poisoning attack can be imitated with a model poisoning attack [42] because manipulating the training data is only a means to manipulate the model's parameters.
+While data poisoning attacks are based on the manipulation of training data, model poisoning attacks (introduced by [30]) such as [19, 20, 28, 30-35] manipulate the model's parameters before sharing the updated model with other nodes.
+Consequently, every data poisoning attack can be imitated with a model poisoning attack [40] because manipulating the training data is only a means to manipulate the model's parameters.
 A simple model poisoning attack is the Gaussian attack, where some of the gradient vectors are replaced by random vectors sampled from a Gaussian distribution with large variances.
-Because model poisoning attacks give the attacker full control over every single parameter, they can be much more effective as recent research has shown [14, 35, 43].
-More sophisticated attacks can even be used to replace the entire global model with a model of the attacker's choice (model replacement attack), given a carefully chosen scaling factor [32].
+Because model poisoning attacks give the attacker full control over every single parameter, they can be much more effective as recent research has shown [12, 33, 41].
+More sophisticated attacks can even be used to replace the entire global model with a model of the attacker's choice (model replacement attack), given a carefully chosen scaling factor [30].

-C.1.2.
+B.1.2.
 UNTARGETED VS TARGETED ATTACKS

-Another way to classify Byzantine attacks is to group them into untargeted and targeted attacks [42].
-Whereas untargeted attacks (also known as convergence-prevention attacks [33] or poisoning availability attacks [44]) such as [15-22, 43] aim to prevent convergence and reduce the global model's accuracy [22, 43], targeted attacks (also known as (semantic) backdoors, Trojan threats, stealth attacks, or poisoning integrity attacks [44]) such as [16, 19, 23-37] aim to alter the model's behavior in specific situations while keeping the total accuracy as high as possible to mislead Byzantine-defense mechanisms [32, 35].
-Without proper defense mechanisms, federated learning is susceptible to both untargeted and targeted attacks [16].
+Another way to classify Byzantine attacks is to group them into untargeted and targeted attacks [40].
+Whereas untargeted attacks (also known as convergence-prevention attacks [31] or poisoning availability attacks [42]) such as [13-20, 41] aim to prevent convergence and reduce the global model's accuracy [20, 41], targeted attacks (also known as (semantic) backdoors, Trojan threats, stealth attacks, or poisoning integrity attacks [42]) such as [14, 17, 21-35] aim to alter the model's behavior in specific situations while keeping the total accuracy as high as possible to mislead Byzantine-defense mechanisms [30, 33].
+Without proper defense mechanisms, federated learning is susceptible to both untargeted and targeted attacks [14].